-As an independent contract, you will have to pay taxes directly to the government like CPP (Canadian Pension Plan contributions), EI (Employment Insurance), Federal and Provincial Income tax.
+As an independent contract, you will have to pay taxes directly to the government like CPP (Canadian Pension Plan contributions), Employment Insurance (optional), Federal and Provincial Income tax.
 You should consult with an accountant who can tell you how much to save from your earnings, especially if you have another job.

 You will NOT require a GST/HST or number.
 UberEATS will collect all required taxes from the customer and remit it directly to the government.
 If you drive for a living you may want to consult an accountant regarding possible registration.
 Once you pass a certain amount of income as an independent contractor, you may have to charge and remit GST/HST Number.
 Tax rules change frequently so get some help!

 Need more help understanding how taxes work?
 Check out our Tax Helpsection for rideshare drivers.